bkloppenborg/liboi/README.md

     cd liboi
     git submodule update --init

+If you wish to have the bleeding-edge development version of `liboi` (which often includes the latest features and bugfixes) checkout the development version:

+    git checkout develop

+otherwise you can stay on the default `master` branch.

 ## Building instructions

 After you have obtained a copy of the source and initialized the submodules, simply

     cd build
     cmake ..
     make

 If you have any errors in the compilation steps, please contact us.
+(If you are on a Apple machine be sure to set the `export` lines mentioned above!)

 ## Overriding library locations